 Ontario LTC homes are funded through a well-defined funding model.
 Licensed operators of Ontario LTC homes are entitled to operating subsidies (subject to annual reconciliation), as well as various capital renewal program payments.
 Provincial support for the Ontario LTC sector has been demonstrated by increased funding commitments to the sector.
 Operational funding of LTC homes in the Province of Ontario is currently paid monthly and is divided into three "envelopes."
 The three envelopes include Nursing and Personal Care ("NPC"), Programs and Support Services ("PSS") and Other Accommodation, which includes Raw Food.
 Total operational funding received by operators includes a provincial government component and a direct charge to residents in respect of accommodation services.
 Each envelope is structured as a fixed amount per resident per day, or "rate."
-If an LTC home's average annual occupancy level meets or exceeds 97%, it is the MOHLTC's policy to provide funding based on 100% occupancy.
+If an LTC home's average annual occupancy meets or exceeds 97%, it is the MOHLTC's policy to provide funding based on 100% occupancy.
+Effective for 2011, the MOHLTC introduced an interim policy for homes with occupancy rates above 85% and below 97% to provide funding based on actual occupancy plus 3%.
+Previously, if an LTC home's average annual occupancy level was below 97%, the MOHLTC provided funding based on actual occupancy levels.